azureuse7/public_code/07-AKS/06-Services/04-05-Services-with-YAML/README.md

 # Services with YAML

 ## Step-01: Introduction to Services
-- We are going to look in to below two services in detail with a frotnend and backend example
+- We are going to look in to below two services in detail with a frontend and backend example
   - LoadBalancer Service
   - ClusterIP Service